Home

 Commission rates vary (as noted above) depending upon what sort of security is being bought or sold.
 The largest fees generally relate to foreign stocks and convertibles.
 Government securities (gilts, T-Bills etc), loan stocks (a type of bond or debt instrument) are usually the cheapest.

-For obvious reasons, it is difficult to give an exact guide as to the execution only stockbroker charges likely to be paid, as each transaction on any stock exchange is different, but I hope that this information will at least offer useful guidance as to the what and how they work.
+For obvious reasons, it is difficult to give an exact guide as to the execution only stockbroker charges likely to be paid, as each transaction on any stock exchange is different, but I hope that this information will at least offer useful guidance as to what they are and how they work.

 If this type of service is not for you, perhaps you might like to read about: